Best viewpoint of the Lion Rock in Sigiriya, Sri Lanka, from the Pidurangala Rock

 • The region of Sigiriya offers multiple safaris too, such as Minneriya & Kaudulla National Park.
 You can further rent a scooter to explore more of the rural villages around Sigiriya towards Habarana.

-Mihintale Buddhist Temple in Sri Lanka, a big white Buddha statue on the hill and a white dagoba in the center
+Mihintale Temple near Anuradhapura in Sri Lanka, a big white Buddha statue on the hill and a white dagoba in the center

-Depending on whether you are following the typical north-to-south loup or vice versa, these are the most popular next stops:
+Depending on whether you are following the typical north-to-south loup or vice versa (check out our 3-week Sri Lanka Itinerary for a ready-to-use route!), these are the most popular next stops:

 You might also enjoy: